How to structure a screenplay? If you are here with the same question, then keep reading.

 Step 5: The Screenplay Body

-In this step, the audience is now familiar with the different characters and their unique roles.
-As a result, the audience tends to understand the play more than the introduction part in this part.
+In this step, the audience is now familiar with the different main characters, and their unique roles.
+As a result, the audience tends to understand the play more than the introduction in this part.

 In addition, other subtitles and threats towards the star emerge in this play’s middle point.
 Here the real drama unfolds, and the hero alienates their true colors and capabilities.